 Private Infant Adoption

 Private infant adoption is the type of adoption you will complete as an expectant parent if you choose to create an adoption plan for your child.
 The first step is to choose an adoption agency or adoption attorney with whom you will work to complete your adoption.
-As the expectant parents (or parent), you will work with your adoption service provider to choose an adoptive family for your child.
+As the expectant parents (or parents), you will work with your adoption service provider to choose an adoptive family for your child.
 The adoption agency will also likely be working with adoptive families that are hoping to adopt a baby.
 You will look through the books of profiles the adoption agency will provide you to choose an adoptive family.
 The adoption agency will work with you every step of the process and you can even interview the family.

 Once you choose an adoptive family for your baby, you will work with the adoption agency to understand what expenses can be paid for by the prospective adoptive parents.
 In the state of California, specific birth parent expenses are not referenced, however, many birth mothers receive reimbursement for counseling services, rent or mortgage payments, maternity clothes, food, transportation, medical expenses during and after the pregnancy, and birth and legal fees.
 Your adoption service provider can share more information on what is allowed by law and help you to work through those expenses with the adoption family.